Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 the pedal would ignore every control until each was swept.
 After a reset the affected pots are uncaught, which is the point: the hidden pages go back to a known state.

-It is kept separate from the FS2 buffer clear on purpose.
-Clearing audio while hunting for a parameter default, or the reverse, would be irritating.
+It is kept separate from the FS2 buffer clear.

 ---

 ## Effects (page 3)

-Three processors, all on the pre-gain mix so overdubs record them.
+Three processors, applied after the record tap.
+They are **monitoring and playback only**: the buffer never contains them, so overdubbing with an effect engaged neither bakes it in nor compounds it across passes.
 Chain order is freq shifter, then bandpass.

 ### Freq shift